 Sulzberger was the only grandson of Adolph S. Ochs (pronounced ox), the son of Bavarian immigrants who took over the Times in 1896 and built it into the nation's most influential newspaper.
+The family retains a controlling interest to this day, holding a separate block of Class B shares that have more powerful voting rights than the company's publicly traded shares.

 Power was thrust on Sulzberger at the age of 37 after the sudden death of his brother-in-law in 1963.
 He had been in the Times executive suite for eight years in a role he later described as "vice president in charge of nothing."